meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 when the client is requesting access to the protected resources under its control, or those of another resource owner that have been previously arranged with the authorization server (the method of which is beyond the scope of this specification).
 It is very important that the client credentials grant type MUST only be used by confidential clients.

-* The gateway authenticates with his app id and secret
+* The zuul authenticates with his app id and secret
 * The UAA validates the credentials and returns a valid JWT token

 <a name="JWT" />